Gabe Pruitt

 Gabriel Michael Pruitt (born April 19, 1986) is an American former professional basketball player.
-He played two seasons for the Boston Celtics of the National Basketball Association (NBA).
+He played two seasons for the Boston Celtics of the National Basketball Association (NBA), winning an NBA championship with the team in 2008.
+He also played in the NBA D League, Greece, Israel, Cyprus, and Mexico from 2010 to 2018.

 High school

 Pruitt and was born in Los Angeles, California and attended Westchester High School, where he averaged 22 points per game as a senior in 2004.
 He was a fourth-team Parade All-American selection, Los Angeles Times All-City and South Bay/Westside first team and South Bay Daily Breeze Player of the Year honors.
 He was listed as the No. 20 prep player in the country by Basketball Times after his senior year, and was considered among the top 20 prep guards by Athlon Sports and Insiders.com in his senior year in 2004.

 College career

 2004–2005

 Pruitt earned team MVP honors along with fellow freshman Nick Young.
 He led the Trojans in points (356), scoring average (12.3), three-point average (.450), assists (92), and steals (56) earning him selection to the All-Pac-10 freshman team.
 His three-point field-goal percentage set a school record and he hit at a .547 clip (41-of-75) in the latter half of the season.
 He was among the all-time Trojan top-10 freshmen in points (fifth) average (T-fourth), field goals (seventh), field-goals attempted (eighth), field-goal percentage (the ninth-best ever by a freshman guard), three-pointers (1st), three-pointers attempted (second), three-pointer percentage (first), free-throw percentage (ninth), assists (fifth) and steals (second).
 He scored in double digits in 20 of 29 of his games, including a season-high of 23 twice, both against Stanford at home on January 22 and at Stanford on February 27.
 In the home game v.
 Stanford, he made a season high of seven three-pointers out of 11 attempted.
 This tied him with Anthony Pendleton, who had achieved this feat on December 9, 1987.
 He had a season-best eight assists in his game v.
 San Diego on December 11. and a high of eight rebounds v.
 Arizona State on February 12.